serialport/website/docs/guide-usage.md

 })
 ```

-Detecting open errors can be moved to the constructor's callback.
+Detecting open-related errors can be moved to the constructor's callback.
 ```js
 const SerialPort = require('serialport')
 const port = new SerialPort('/dev/tty-usbserial1', function (err) {